stephentrinh/BehaviorTree/README.md

 # STBehaviorTree
 A simple behavior tree implementation with an editor made for Unity in C#.
 The editor stuff is pretty hacky though, so you'll have to forgive me.
+If there's anything you want to yell at me for, just shoot a tweet at me: twitter.com/simplekoi.

 ## IMPORTANT!
 Be careful when making changes to BehaviorTree.cs.
 When it gets compiled, it will wipe all the behavior trees clean and leave them quite bare.